Posted November 26, 2014

 - Between July and September, information security company SafeNet counted 320 reported data breaches, an increase of 25% compared to the third quarter of 2013.
 Those security failures exposed more than 183 million customer accounts.
 And the retail industry was hit hard.
 Retailers accounted for 31% of records stolen—57,216,390 data records—in 47 data breach incidents, or 15% of the data breach incidents.
 The only industry accounting for more breaches and lost records was the financial industry, with 77,605,972 (42%) records.

-- Researchers at Recorded Future studied Uroburous, Energetic Bear, and APT28, three main Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. families out of Russia being used for cyberspying.
+- Researchers at Recorded Future studied Uroburous, Energetic Bear, and APT28, three main Malware: Software that is intended to damage or disable computers and computer systems. families out of Russia being used for cyberspying.
 Their research indicates China’s cyber-espionage motivations are based on economic objectives, while Russia’s motivations are that they “want to show the world they are strong politically and that energy is incredibly important to them.”
 Uroburous — the name used by G Data Software AG — is also known as Epic Turla by Kaspersky Lab, Snake by BAE Systems, and SnakeNet, and has been around since at least 2008.
 Targets include governments, embassies, defense industry, research and education, and the pharmaceutical industry.
-The initial attack vector is either spear Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. emails or watering hole attacks via phony Flash player updates.
+The initial attack vector is either spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. emails or watering hole attacks via phony Flash player updates.

 Cyveillance clients get access to the entire Weekly Trends Report, covering all of the above topics and much more.
 Contact us to find out how we can help your organization.